 There is a growing tendency to obtain wines with great fruit expressiveness and less or no intervention with wood.
 The production and consumption of rosé wines also increases every year.

-Brazil has two important wine-growing areas: the traditional Sierra Gaucha, in the South of the State of Rio Grande do Sul, which represents 90% of the production of grapes, and Petrolinas, in the Northeast of Brazil, where up to two and a half harvests are reached. grape per year.
+Brazil has two important wine-growing areas: the traditional Serra Gaucha, in the Southern State of Rio Grande do Sul, which represents 90% of the production of grapes, and Petrolinas, in the Northeast of Brazil, where up to two and a half harvests are reached.

 The main producing area is in the surroundings of Montevideo, where the low average temperatures of the year (lowest in the last 10 years), allowed obtaining great aromatic quality in varieties such as Chardonnay, Sauvignon blanc and Albariño.
 The case of red wines, mainly the Tannat variety, produced aromatically very expressive wines, balanced in alcohol and acidity.

 Peru has its wine-growing areas located on the southern coast of the country, from Lima to Tacna, although the department of Ica (360 km south of Lima), owns 70% of the vineyards and wineries of wine and Pisco.
 The great geographical diversity of the country allows to have vineyards in very varied areas, from deserts proper, to new settlements near the city of Cusco, at more than 2000 meters above sea level.